Subscribe to updates

 Cabinet Working Group for Culture

-Cabinet approved the revised terms of reference for the Cabinet Working Group for Museums, renaming it the Cabinet Working Group for Culture.
-This expanded remit will allow the group to consider all aspects of the council's cultural services, including libraries, archives, and heritage services, ensuring they deliver for Lancashire and foster civic pride.
-Councillor Gina Dowdy raised a point about including cultural offers from district councils within the group's remit, particularly in light of upcoming Local Government Reorganisation (LGR).
-Councillor Matthew Salter, Cabinet Member for Education and Skills, acknowledged this, stating that while the group's focus is on the council's portfolio, any sensible conversation about museums can bring in that local knowledge.
+The Cabinet approved the revised terms of reference for the Cabinet Working Group for Museums, renaming it the Cabinet Working Group for Culture.
+This expanded remit will allow the group to consider all aspects of the council's cultural services, including libraries, museums, archives, and heritage services, with the aim of ensuring they deliver on civic pride and benefit Lancashire.
+Councillor Gina Dowding raised a question about the inclusion of museums run by district councils within the group's brief, particularly in light of upcoming Local Government Reorganisation (LGR).
+Councillor Matthew Salter, Cabinet Member for Education and Skills, confirmed that while the group's focus is on county council services, any sensible conversation about museums would naturally incorporate local knowledge.

 Fairness, Equality and Inclusion Workforce Framework